 Hydrothermal fluid has been suggested as a possible Ni source, but no data yet suggest that hydrothermal activity is of the appropriate magnitude or isotopic composition to account for the isotope mass imbalance.
-To robustly calcluate this flux, each hydrothermal regime must be considered individually, as they may have different Ni fluxes.
-For fluids from high temperature on axis systems, to the best of our knowledge, the highest observed [Ni] is ~3 μM from the Rainbow vent field on the Mid-Atlantic Ridge (Douville et al., 2002).
-Ciscato et al. (2018) highlighted that even if all of the hydrothermal fluid was so enriched in Ni, assuming an axial flux of 3x1013 kg/yr (Elderfield and Schultz, 1996), the total flux from these types of hydrothermal systems would be less than 25% of the riverine Ni flux (calculated as 9x107 Ni mol/yr here).
-Vent fluids collected from six Mid-Atlantic Ridge hydrothermal systems all had Ni concentrations less than 2 μM (Douville et al., 2002 and references therein).
+To robustly calculate this flux, each hydrothermal regime must be considered individually, as they have different fluid fluxes and may have different Ni contents.
+For fluids from high temperature on axis systems, .
+Ciscato et al. (2018) highlighted that, assuming an axial flux of 3x1013 kg/yr (Elderfield and Schultz, 1996), even if all of the hydrothermal fluid was as enriched in Ni as the highest recorded value (~3 μM from the Rainbow vent field on the Mid-Atlantic Ridge (Douville et al., 2002)), , the total flux from these types of hydrothermal systems would be less than 25% of the riverine Ni flux (calculated as 9x107 Ni mol/yr here).
+The [Ni] from the Rainbow vent field is surely an overestimate, given vent fluids collected from six Mid-Atlantic Ridge hydrothermal systems all had Ni concentrations less than 2 μM (Douville et al., 2002 and references therein).
 In addition, there is no observed increase in [Ni] across the Mid-Atlantic Ridge from the GEOTRACES transect GP16, suggesting these types of hydrothermal systems are not a significant input of Ni (Fig XXX) (cite ciscato and geotraces?).
-Low temperature, ridge flank systems, which have much larger fluxes of water than the high temperature than the high temperature systems, also do not appear to be a source of Ni.
-(Wheat et al., 2003, 2002) conducted two studies exploring ~65℃ and 25℃ ridge flank systems and found a very small source (1.5% of the riverine flux) or a very small sink (-1.8% of the riverine flux, corrected for modern estimate of river flux) of Ni, respectively.
-However, ridge flanks of these temperatures (≥25℃) account for only 25% of the total convective heat loss from ridge flank type hydrothermal systems (and 17% of the total oceanic convective heat loss).
-The remaining 75% of the convective heat loss, and a significant portion of the fluid flux, comes from cooler ridge flank systems (≤25℃) which may create fluids with different Ni concentrations and could either be a source or sink of Ni (Wheat et al., 2003). [include estimates of flux here]
+Low temperature, ridge flank systems, which have much larger fluxes of water than the high temperature systems, also do not appear to be a source of Ni.
+Two studies explored Wheat et al., (2002) and (2003) fluxes out of or into ~65℃ and 25℃ ridge flank systems and found a very small source (1.5% of the riverine flux) or a very small sink (-1.8% of the riverine flux, corrected for modern estimate of river flux) of Ni, respectively.
+Ridge flanks of these temperatures (≥25℃) account for only 25% of the total convective heat loss from ridge flank type hydrothermal systems.
+The remaining 75% of the convective heat loss, and a significant portion of the fluid flux, comes from cooler ridge flank systems (≤25℃) which may create fluids with different Ni concentrations and could either be a source or sink of Ni (Wheat et al., 2003).

 Benthic flux from Mn Oxide cycling

-A recent hypothesis suggests that the redox cycling of Mn oxides in suboxic sediment columns acts as a benthic flux (Little et al., 2020).
-However, while Mn oxide redox cycling has an obvious impact on the distribution of Ni, the available data do not support such a process.
-In pelagic sediments, the oxidation of organic matter results in a cascade of redox reactions down the sediment column, as each oxidant is exhausted (e.g., Froelich et al., 1979; Klinkhammer et al., 1982; Klinkhammer, 1980; Shaw et al., 1990).
-Down this sequence, Mn oxides are reduced and Mn along with its associated metals, such as Ni, are released to porewater (e.g., Heggie et al., 1986; Klinkhammer et al., 1982; Shaw et al., 1990; Versteegh et al., 2021).
-As Mn diffuses upward, it and precipitates as Mn oxides, creating a Mn oxide “cap” which resorbs the released Ni.
+A recent hypothesis suggests that the redox cycling of Mn oxides in suboxic sediment columns acts as a benthic flux of Ni into the ocean (Little et al., 2020)..
+In pelagic sediments, the oxidation of organic matter down the sediment column results in a cascade of redox reactions, as each oxidant is exhausted (e.g., Froelich et al., 1979; Klinkhammer et al., 1982; Klinkhammer, 1980; Shaw et al., 1990).
+Down this sequence, Mn oxides are reduced and Mn, along with its associated metals such as Ni, are released to porewater (e.g., Heggie et al., 1986; Klinkhammer et al., 1982; Shaw et al., 1990; Versteegh et al., 2021).
+As Mn diffuses upward, it is reoxidized and precipitates as Mn oxides, creating a Mn oxide “cap” which sorbs the released Ni.
 However, in areas with low oxygen, the porewater Ni may not get efficiently trapped and diffuses up into the bottom water (see San Nicolas Basin in Shaw et al. (1990)).